repetier/Repetier-Firmware/README.md

 # Repetier-Firmware - the fast and user friendly firmware

+## About this fork

+This is my own fork of the Repetier firmware so that I keep my modifications somewhere safe in case of hard drive failure, etc.

+I have a MakerSelect 3 v2.1 printer which I have upgraded the Melzi to a Ramps 1.4 board.
+To keep the conversion cost low, I figured out how to wire up the Melzi screen that comes with the printer so that it also works with Ramps.
+See SCREEN NOTES for more information on how I got that to work.

+Please note that this fork is not really all that well-maintained and if you have issues, it is a good idea to watch the main Repetier repository.
+Any issues outside of the modifications I've made will likely be ignored, because it's probably way out of my depth to fix them in the first place.

+Final note is that I was being super-picky about thermistor settings to try to calibrate as much as possible to what I have.
+Since writing that configuration I have swapped out the heated bed with an AnyCubic heated glass bed and haven't noticed the thermistor settings reading too much outside of the expected range.
+YMMV -- when in doubt use the values for your thermistor settings that you feel work best, don't take mine as the final authority!
+I recommend you turn on the bed, use a digital thermometer to confirm.
+Same for the hot end, but always note that there will be a considerable skew of measured temps depending on where you're reading it from.

 ## Notes for developers/pull requests

 This software is open source licensed under the GPL V3.
 As any free project we